Tips to Find Defects in Any Application While Testing

 Isn’t it safe to say that a customer will want a reliable, stable, easy to use product?
 Here is where we as testers step in and play an invaluable role in the quality of the software or the product.

-Thirdly, for any high-level product demos either to the stakeholders or the customers, the particular technical representatives firstly approach the test team for their help and rely heavily on their reviews to create customer demos.
+Thirdly, for any high-level product demos either to the stakeholders or the customers, the particular technical representatives first approach the test team for their help and rely heavily on their reviews to create customer demos.
 It’s easy to see the technical bandwidth involved in being a tester.

 Also while testing, have you ever asked yourself this simple question – why are we doing something this way and not the other way?
 If so, then you are in a good place to even suggest enhancements, wish-lists and in some cases, kick start a Proof of Concept!

-What Is A Defect?
+What Is a Defect?

-A Defect can, therefore, be described as a program or feature failing to meet it’s expected results or an unsatisfactory condition that prevents the user goal from being achieved.
+A Defect can, therefore, be described as a program or feature failing to meet its expected results or an unsatisfactory condition that prevents the user goal from being achieved.

-With the discussion above, as testers or as I would prefer to put it – as “test developers” the primary goal for a tester is to expose as many defects as possible as early as possible.
+As discussed above, as testers or as I would prefer to put it – as “test developers” the primary goal for a tester is to expose as many defects as possible as early as possible.
 This requires not only a keen eye but a bent of mind that can drive down to the core of the system and determine which cases can cause a failure.

 While developers have their knowledge limited to only the feature or program they develop, as test developers we are those fortunate few who have the opportunity to gain complete end to end knowledge of the software/product and in some cases, we have the platform to even drill down to the architecture level to expose potential problems.